vlang-association/blog/content/blog/introducing-foundation.md

 For example, **hire people** who will be involved in language development, documentation, testing, etc.

-However, when funding is not transparent, neither community members nor the sponsors themselves know where the funding goes or how it is spent.

 The V Software Foundation is registered on the
 [Open Collective](https://opencollective.com/) platform,
 allowing anyone interested to keep